SethPate/JavaAnimator/README.md

 This program was meant as an exercise to teach the MVC (Model, View, Controller) concept, as well as design patterns such as Factory and Builder.

 Almost all of this code is my own work.
-However, some code in the TweenModelBuilder class supplied by the course instructor, Vidoje Mihajlovic.
+However, some code in the TweenModelBuilder and AnimationFileReader classes were supplied by the course instructor, Vidoje Mihajlovic.